 See also: Psychiatry dealing with the screen depiction psychiatric practice, Films About Disturbed Psychology dealing with the depiction of disturbed mental states, and Films About Sinister Psychiatrists concerning malevolent members of the psychiatric profession.

 Most of the asylums in this theme take place in the horror genre.
 Here asylums are depicted as places of barbaric practice.
-Plots frequently concern sane individuals incarcerated against their will and surrounded by the severely disturbed.
-Such depictions can be seen beginning with the classic Val Lewton film Bedlam (1946) and other works like Suddenly Last Summer (1959), The Spectre of Edgar Allan Poe (1974), Gothika (2003), The Institute (2017) and Unsane (2018), as well as an entire season of the tv series American Horror Story: Asylum (2012-3) and the opening scenes of Return to Oz (1985).
+Plots frequently concern sane individuals incarcerated against their will and surrounded by the severely disturbed and where they are forced to undergo brutal treatment methods.
+Such depictions can be seen beginning with the classic Val Lewton film Bedlam (1946) and other works like Suddenly Last Summer (1959), The Spectre of Edgar Allan Poe (1974), Wanda the Wicked Warden/Ilsa: Absolute Power (1977), Killers 2: The Beast (2002), Gothika (2003), Bedlam (2015), The Institute (2017) and Unsane (2018), as well as an entire season of the tv series American Horror Story: Asylum (2012-3) and the opening scenes of Return to Oz (1985).

 Probably the most famous work about the horrors of psychiatric institutionalism is not even a horror film but is the one in One Flew Over the Cuckoo’s Nest (1975) and less well-known, the earlier Shock Corridor (1963) about a journalist who goes undercover posing as a patient at an asylum.
-A real-life occasion was the incarceration of the Marquis de Sade in the Charenton Asylum, which can be seen depicted on screen in Quills (2000).
+One real-life example was the incarceration of the Marquis de Sade in the Charenton Asylum as depicted on screen in Quills (2000).

 One asylum to imprint itself in the public consciousness was the unnamed one in which Hannibal Lecter is imprisoned in The Silence of the Lambs (1991), which patented the cliche borrowed by other films of the heroine (usually) having to venture into the bowels of a dark, threatening institution to engage in a series of psychological games with the killer.

 There was also the Seward Asylum that appears in various adaptations of Bram Stoker’s Dracula (1897) – in Dracula (1931), Dracula (1979) and in particular Bram Stoker’s Dracula (1992).
-This is not a majorly significant portrayal more a background location but is mostly noted as the residence of Renfield.
+This is not a majorly significant portrayal, more a background location and is mostly noted as the residence of Renfield.

 Both the stark and powerful The Incident/Asylum Blackout (2011) and the cheap Death House (2017) concern a group of regular workers trapped inside an asylum for the criminally insane as the power goes off and the inmates are freed.